msikma/vgmpfdl/readme.md

+## `vgmpfdl`

-**A simple script that downloads albums from VGMPF**
+A simple script that downloads albums from [VGMPF](http://www.vgmpf.com/Wiki/index.php?title=Main_Page).

-VGMPF has video game music music downloads, but usually doesn't provide full album downloads.
+The VGMPF (Video Game Music Preservation Foundation) has video game music music downloads, but usually doesn't provide full album downloads.
 Since it's annoying to have to manually `wget` every track, I built this small script to do it quickly.

+Some albums have multiple recordings, especially DOS games that support multiple sound cards.
+For example, [Zorro (DOS)](http://www.vgmpf.com/Wiki/index.php?title=Zorro_(DOS)).
+If the article contains **a numbered list with the names of the recording options**, these options will be added to the output directory names.
+In that case each recording will also be a separate download rather than one large album.

 ## Usage